kevlu8/CPCC/README.md

 ### Syntax

-`use`s must be before all other code in CP files:
+`use`s must be before all other code in CPC files:

 ```cpp
 use macros;